cisagov/join-cisagov/README.md

 our mission to lead the national effort to understand and manage cyber and physical risk to our critical infrastructure.

-Every day, the men and women of CISA work with our partners across the country, to strengthen the backbone of our national and economic security.
-Often, we’re behind the scenes making sure that the systems and networks Americans rely on are there when they need them.
+Every day, the men and women of CISA work with our partners across the country to strengthen the backbone of our national and economic security.
+Often we’re behind the scenes making sure that the systems and networks Americans rely on are there when they need them.
 We work collaboratively with state and local government, private industry, law enforcement, and top-tier researchers.
 Join